Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The amount of waste, including items that are double packaged.
+The children notice lots of rubbish on the floor, sadly.

 Has this kit prompted any new food related initiatives within your school?
-They though they might try pickle with sugar in ha ha.
+It will, I'm sure

 Helpful Report

 What are three words that describe the activities in this kit?
-Interesting, engaging, fun
+Very well done

 How effective was the resource in fostering critical thinking about food waste issues?